 Prearranged absences for other reasons and/or extreme hardships at the discretion of the principal.

-A child in foster care who must be absent due to a certified court appearance or related court ordered activity including, but not limited to, court ordered treatment services.
+A child in foster care who must be absent due to a certified court appearance or related court-ordered activity including, but not limited to, court-ordered treatment services.

 The district will consider a student unlawfully absent under the following circumstances: